Julie Lythcott-Haims

-Julie Lythcott-Haims is an American educator, author, and politician.
+Julie Lythcott-Haims (born 1967) is an American educator, author, and politician.
 She has written three non-fiction books: How to Raise an Adult, on parenting; Real American, a memoir; and Your Turn: How to Be an Adult.
 She served as dean of freshmen and undergraduate advising at Stanford University.
 She is a member of the Palo Alto city council.

 Early life

-Lythcott-Haims was born in Nigeria in 1967 and moved with her parents to the United States in 1969.
+Lythcott-Haims was born in Lagos, Nigeria in 1967 and moved with her parents to the United States in 1969.
 Her father, George Ignatius Lythcott, was a pediatrician, a professor at Columbia University, the Edward Jenner Professor of Public Health at UW Madison and served as Assistant Surgeon General under President Jimmy Carter.
 Her mother, Jean Snookes, is a retired teacher and professor of education at Columbia University Teachers College.

 Lythcott-Haims grew up in small towns in New York, Wisconsin, and Virginia.

-She earned her B.A. degree from Stanford University.
-She also earned a Juris Doctor degree from Harvard Law School, and a Master of Fine Arts (M.F.A.) in writing from California College of the Arts.
+She earned her Bachelor of Arts from Stanford University.
+She also earned a Juris Doctor degree from Harvard Law School, and a Master of Fine Arts in writing from California College of the Arts.

 Career

+University administrator

 Lythcott-Haims is the former dean of freshmen and undergraduate advising, and former associate vice provost for undergraduate education at Stanford University.
-She served in those and other positions with the university for 14 years until leaving in 2012 to pursue an MFA degree.
 While at Stanford, she was the 2010 winner of the Dinkelspiel Award for contributions to undergraduate education.
+She held various positions with the university for 14 years until leaving in 2012.
+At the time, the stated reason for leaving Stanford was her plan to pursue an MFA degree.
+However, in 2024, Lythcott-Haims confirmed she resigned her position at Stanford in 2012 after an "inappropriate" relationship with a student which became public after the former student wrote about it on Autostraddle.
+According to the former student, Lythcott-Haims left Stanford shortly after the former student's mother anonymously complained to the university.
+Along with confirming the inappropriate relationship, Lythcott-Haims apologized to the former student, Stanford staff and students, and her own family.

+While the "inappropriate" relationship was not forbidden at the time, it was "discouraged", and in 2013 policies were changed to forbid such relationships.